Why Shade Matters at Coors Field

 Coors Field Sun and Shade Overview

-Coors Field has a 40° orientation (NNE-facing), meaning center field points toward the north-northeast.
-This creates a favorable afternoon shade pattern: home plate faces the opposite direction (SSW), which puts the third base side (northwestern side of the field) positioned to benefit from afternoon shade.
-The first base side (southeastern side) faces increasingly into the afternoon sun.
+Coors Field has a 0° orientation (north-facing), meaning center field points due north.
+This creates a favorable afternoon shade pattern: home plate faces the opposite direction (due south), which puts the seats behind home plate positioned to benefit from the most afternoon shade under the upper-deck overhang.
+The first base side is the better open side, while the third base side faces increasingly into the afternoon sun.

 The stadium's capacity is 50,144, and it features modern upper deck structures that provide significant shade to lower bowl sections.
 The downtown Denver location on the South Platte River creates some wind patterns, but the primary shade comes from the ballpark's architectural design.
 The upper deck overhangs are pronounced and create substantial shadow zones, particularly beneficial at high altitude where shade relief is more critical than at sea-level stadiums.